vllm-project/vllm/docs/source/models/vlm.rst

 .. important::
     Since OpenAI Vision API is based on `Chat <https://platform.openai.com/docs/api-reference/chat>`_ API, a chat template is **required** to launch the API server if the model's tokenizer does not come with one.
-In this example, we use the Vicuna chat template that you can find `here in the example folder <https://github.com/vllm-project/vllm/blob/main/examples/template_vicuna.jinja>`_.
+In this example, we use the HuggingFace Llava chat template that you can find in the example folder `here <https://github.com/vllm-project/vllm/blob/main/examples/template_llava.jinja>`_.

 .. code-block:: bash